kickoffbase/kickoff-contracts/README.md

 3. **Voting power** is used to vote for the project's gauge on Aerodrome
 4. **Rewards** (bribes + fees) are converted to WETH and paired with project tokens
 5. **LP tokens** are permanently locked, generating trading fees forever
-6. **Participants** claim project tokens proportional to their voting power contribution
+6. **Participants** claim project tokens proportional to their voting power contribution and withdraw their locked voting power after epoch ending

 ## Architecture